 This tour joins two themes: faith and freedom.
-On this tour you can consider the Mormon quest for religious liberty and a place to call their own; you can study the extraordinary act of charity extended by the citizens of Quincy to Mormons who were fleeing Missouri under threat of an order of extermination; and you can visit locations of the Underground Railroad traveled by enslaved African American to seek their freedom through their own bravery and with the help of white Americans whose Christian moral compass impelled them to assist these abused people.
+On this tour you can consider the Mormon quest for religious liberty and a place to call their own; you can study the extraordinary act of charity extended by the citizens of Quincy to Mormons who were fleeing Missouri under threat of an order of extermination; and you can visit locations of the Underground Railroad traveled by enslaved African Americans to seek their freedom through their own bravery and with the help of white Americans whose Christian moral compass impelled them to assist these abused people.

 LODGING: Heritage Hotel of Quincy, 300 Gardner Expressway